§ Verifiable Dossiers

 § Graduated Disclosure Mechanism

-Dossiers MUST support privacy-preserving disclosure of their contents through the graduated disclosure mechanism inherent to the ACDC specification.
-This mechanism is analogous to a Merkle tree.
-An ACDC is a hierarchical JSON object, and its SAID is computed recursively: the hash of a parent object is derived from its scalar values and the hashes (SAIDs) of its child objects.1
+Dossiers MAY support privacy-preserving disclosure of their contents through the graduated disclosure mechanism inherent to the ACDC specification.
+An ACDC is a hierarchical JSON object, and its SAID is computed recursively: the hash of a parent object is derived from its scalar values and the SAIDs of its child objects.

-This structure means that any child object within an ACDC can be replaced by its SAID without altering the SAID of the parent object and, critically, without invalidating the digital signature on the entire container.
-This allows the holder or issuer of a dossier to generate “compacted” or “redacted” versions of the ACDC.
-These compacted versions can selectively hide sensitive information while remaining cryptographically verifiable.
-For example, a dossier could link to a full vetting credential containing a legal name and address.
-For a specific interaction, the holder could present a compacted version of that credential that reveals only the legal name but replaces the address object with its SAID.
-A verifier can still validate the signature on the credential and confirm that the redacted information exists, without having access to the sensitive address data itself.
+This structure means that any child object within an ACDC can be replaced by its SAID without altering the SAID of the parent object and without invalidating the digital signature on the entire container.
+This allows the holder or issuer of a dossier to generate redacted versions of the ACDC.
+These versions selectively hide sensitive information while remaining cryptographically verifiable.
+In joint issuance, redaction does not affect the validity of member seals anchored in KELs, as those seals point to the immutable SAID of the root dossier.

 § Analysis of Data Correlation Vectors

-Even with the use of graduated disclosure, verifiers may be able to correlate a party’s activity across multiple transactions by observing persistent identifiers.
-The primary correlation vectors in a dossier-based protocol are 1:
+Even with the use of graduated disclosure, verifiers may be able to correlate activity across multiple transactions by observing persistent identifiers.
+The primary correlation vectors in a dossier-based protocol are:

-- Dossier SAID: The SAID of the dossier itself (e.g., as carried in an evd claim) is a unique and persistent identifier for that specific evidence collection, and by extension, its issuer.
+- Dossier SAID: the SAID of the dossier itself is a unique and persistent identifier for that specific evidence collection.

-- Citation Signer AID: The AID of the entity signing the real-time citation message (e.g., the kid in a VVP passport) can be used to link all messages signed by that same identifier.
+- Citation signer AID: the AID of the entity signing the real-time citation message can be used to link all messages signed by that same identifier.

-- Explicit Brand Information: Any unredacted brand information (e.g., in a card claim) is an obvious and intentional correlator.
+- Explicit brand information: any unredacted brand information is an intentional correlator.

 § Mitigation Strategies for Unwanted Correlation

-For the Dossier SAID: To break the link between a transaction and a persistent dossier SAID, a trusted third party, or “VP Blinding Service,” may be introduced.
+For the dossier SAID: to break the link between a transaction and a persistent dossier SAID, a trusted third party or blinding service MAY be used.
 This service can verify an original dossier and then issue a new, short-lived, derivative dossier.
 This derivative dossier attests to the validity of the original without revealing its SAID to the end verifier.
-The verifier trusts the blinding service’s attestation.
-This pattern enhances privacy at the cost of reintroducing a trusted intermediary for a specific function.1

 § Contractually Protected Disclosure